mui/material-ui/docs/pages/blog/2023-mui-values.md

 To make that happen, we decided to engage the whole company in a series of discovery and reflection exercises. 🔍

-By doing so, we could make sure that any changes to the company values would accurately reflect the values shared by our team, and the language used to express them.
+This way, any changes to the company values—along with the language used to express them—would accurately reflect the values shared by our team.
 Here's how we did it! 👇

 <img alt="A collage of slides from the values discovery exercise kickoff." src="/static/blog/2023-mui-values/good-values.png" width="1200" height="840" loading="lazy" />